natebrunelle/cs2102/markdown/index.md

 ...

 # Course Overview
-Discrete Mathematics is a course designed to provide the mathematical tools needed for later CS courses.
+Discrete Mathematics and Theory 1 is a course designed to provide the mathematical tools needed for later CS courses.
 This version of the course is shared by Elizabeth Orrico and Nathan Brunelle, including sharing a common set of assessments and grading schemes.

 Course meetings are synchronous and usually may be attended in-person or remotely via zoom live-stream.
 We will additionally post recordings of live-streams after class for asynchronous review.